 On April 10, 2014 a Community Consultation Officer meeting was held with community staff.
 FEMA has posted digital copies of the revised FIRM panels, FIS report, and Digital FIRM database to the following website: https://hazards.fema.gov/femaportal/prelimdownload/

-The proposed Flood Hazard Determinations published in the Federal Register on May 13, 2014.
-Following the publication in the Federal Register, the Flood Hazard Determinations will publish twice in the legal ad section of the Marin Independent Journal on May 28 and June 4, 2014.
-A 90-day formal appeal period will begin on the second publication in the Marin Independent Journal.
+The proposed Flood Hazard Determinations were published in the Federal Register on May 13, 2014.
+Following the publication in the Federal Register, the Flood Hazard Determinations were published twice in the legal ad section of the Marin Independent Journal on May 28 and June 4, 2014.
+The formal 90-day formal appeal period began on June 4, 2014 and ended on September 2, 2014.
 For more information on Appeals and Protests to National Flood Insurance Program maps, please visit the FEMA library document posted at: www.fema.gov/library/viewRecord.do?id=3250

 , and amendments by way of FEMA Operating Guidance Procedure Memorandum 57, Expanded Appeals Process.
 Individuals and business owners who have questions or comments regarding the Preliminary Flood Insurance Rate Map should contact their local Floodplain Administrator.

-For more information about flood insurance or to find a local agent, visit www.floodsmart.gov.
-For questions about flood maps, visit http://msc.fema.gov
+For more information about flood insurance or to find a local agent, visit www.floodsmart.gov

 , call 877-FEMA-MAP